Logo

 Unless otherwise stated, the following criteria apply to elements marked as “Must Support” in MedCom’s Implementation Guides:

-Labeling an element MustSupport means that implementations that produce or consume resources SHALL provide “support” for the element in some meaningful way.
+Labeling an element MustSupport means that implementations that produce or consume resources SHALL provide “support” for the element in some meaningful way, and is therefore a part of a standard.
 Because the base FHIR specification is intended to be independent of any particular implementation context, no elements are flagged as mustSupport=true as part of the base specification.
 This flag is intended for use in profiles that have a defined implementation context.

 5.1 MustSupport Rules